klingtnet/goenv/README.md

 source /path/to/goenvs/goenvs.sh
 ```

-Make sure that your `GOPATH` is only set if it's unset, so that **goenv** is able change it in a subshell.
+If you've already the set the `GOPATH` globally, make sure that your `GOPATH` is only set if it's unset, so that **goenv** is able change it in a subshell.
 Substitute your `export GOPATH` with the following one and you are good to go:

 ```sh
 export GOPATH=${GOPATH:-/default/gopath}